CalvinNeo/CFortranTranslator/README.md

     - with `f1a_gen` and return a copy directly
     - with constructor `for1array(lower_bound, size, values)`
     - with `f1a_init_hiddendo` in [/for90std/for1array.h](/for90std/for1array.h) to init array by hidden do
-        - when use `hidden_do` to generate array, array's LBound and hidden_do index's initial value must agree

 2. array traits